 Where to Find Them

-Since hedgehogs love a late-night stroll, the best places to look for tracks are near hedges, flower beds, or across lawns.
+Since hedgehogs are nocturnal, the best places to look for tracks are near hedges, flower beds, or across lawns.
 If you’ve got areas of damp soil or you’ve put out food and water, those are prime spots for hedgehog prints to show up.
 Also, if it’s been raining or there’s dew, their tracks are more likely to be visible in the soft mud or damp grass.

 How to Tell It's a Hedgehog and Not Something Else